Partition of Ireland: Government of Ireland Act 1920

 On 5 May 1921, the Ulster Unionist leader Sir James Craig met with the President of Sinn Féin, Éamon de Valera, in secret near Dublin.
-Each restated his position and nothing new was agreed.
+Each restated his position and nothing new was agreed upon and no arrangements were made to meet a second time.
 On 10 May De Valera told the Dáil that the meeting "... was of no significance".
 In June that year, shortly before the truce that ended the Anglo-Irish War, David Lloyd George invited the Irish President de Valera to talks in London on an equal footing with the new Prime Minister of Northern Ireland, James Craig, which de Valera attended.
 De Valera's policy in the ensuing negotiations was that the future of Ulster was an Irish-British matter to be resolved between two sovereign states, and that Craig should not attend.
-After the truce came into effect on 11 July, the USC was demobilized (July – November 1921).
+After the truce came into effect on 11 July, the USC was demobilised (July – November 1921).
 Speaking after the truce Lloyd George made it clear to de Valera, 'that the achievement of a republic through negotiation was impossible'.

 On 20 July, Lloyd George further declared to de Valera that:

 The form in which the settlement is to take effect will depend upon Ireland herself.
 It must allow for full recognition of the existing powers and privileges of the Parliament of Northern Ireland, which cannot be abrogated except by their own consent.
 For their part, the British Government entertain an earnest hope that the necessity of harmonious co-operation amongst Irishmen of all classes and creeds will be recognised throughout Ireland, and they will welcome the day when by those means unity is achieved.
 But no such common action can be secured by force.